What is Aging Well News About?

 Are you up for the challenge?
 Then I offer you this free subscription filled with helpful ideas and tips for you to age well.

 I am an 83-year-old woman who lives in a cozy apartment in Northern California with her two rescue cats, Bailey and Bella.
 I have a Ph.D. in Psychology and am a licensed mental health professional with years of experience.
 When my husband of 60 years was diagnosed with dementia, I began researching how older people could deal with challenging circumstances and still age well.

 We raised two children and two grandsons, moved across the country, and made a good life for ourselves – we were a team during our marriage.
 Then I was his primary care provider until he moved into a memory care facility.
 While there, he contracted COVID-19 and died.

 During that time and now, I dig deep within myself and make changes as I age well - on my own.

 I decided to share my journey and help others age well – no matter what in my book Aging Well - 30 Lessons for Making the Most of Your Later Years.
 This newsletter is a supplement to the book.

 You won’t have to worry about missing anything.
 Every new edition goes directly to your inbox,when you subscribe to the free newsletter.

 Be Part of the Community

-To age well, we need to change the conversation from the ordinary and known to look at relevant underlying issues.
+To age well, we need to change the conversation from the known and look at relevant issues.
 Be part of a community of people who share your interests.